Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 How to Immigrate to Canada from the U.S.

 Depending on whether you want to move to Canada permanently or temporarily, the process varies.
-If you want to come as a student or temporarily, you must apply for a visitor’s visa AND a student visa or work permit if you plan to study or work in Canada.
+If you want to come as a student or temporarily, you must apply for a visitor’s visa and a student visa or work permit if you plan to study or work in Canada.

 If you plan to immigrate to Canada and seek permanent residency, you can apply through Canada’s Express Entry System.
-This system assigns points to your application and assigns high scoring candidates entry through the Federal Skilled Worker Program, the Canadian Experience Class and the Federal Skilled Trades Program.
+This system assigns points to your application and assigns high-scoring candidates entry through the Federal Skilled Worker Program, the Canadian Experience Class and the Federal Skilled Trades Program.
 The benefit of this Express Entry immigration system is that applications are processed in as little as 6 months and a job offer is not required to qualify

 For assistance with Visas or Working Permits, we recommend our partner VisaFirst for experienced, affordable guidance and stress-free processing help.